ARP Pakistan

 The Association for the Rehabilitation of the Physically Disabled (ARPD) is a Pakistan-based nonprofit organization dedicated to transforming the lives of individuals from marginalized and vulnerable communities — with a special focus on persons with disabilities.
 Founded in 1986 and revitalized in 2015 under the leadership of President Anjum Anwar, ARPD has steadily grown into a dedicated rehabilitation and community empowerment organization serving vulnerable populations across Pakistan.
-ARPD delivers a wide range of free services — from comprehensive physical, speech, and psychological therapies to inclusive education, vocational training, orthopedic support, outreach disability camps, and humanitarian relief.
+ARPD delivers a wide range of free services — from comprehensive rehabilitation services to inclusive education, vocational training, prosthetics & orthopedic support, outreach disability camps, and humanitarian relief.
 Every service we provide is rooted in the belief that disability, poverty, or social exclusion should never define a person’s future.

 Our mission is to improve the lives of people from underdeveloped and vulnerable communities with a special focus on persons with disabilities.
 We exist to transform lives and are driven by a commitment to social justice.
 Our goal is to empower deserving individuals by providing them with the tools, resources, and opportunities they need to lead lives of dignity, independence, and inclusion.